tlball/appointment_scheduler/README.md

 git clone # TODO
 ```

+#### Setup Ruby
-Ensure you have a Ruby 2.5 or greater installed
+This app requires Ruby 2.6.3, but can be changed to use anything 2.5 or greater
+to prevent the need to install another version of Ruby.

+Check your version by running
 ```
 ruby --version
 ```

-If you do not have a valid version, follow the steps at https://rvm.io/ to get
-it installed.
-(NOTE: To allow some flexibility to those reviewing this app, the
-specific version of Ruby was not locked down, as would normally be done in a
-ruby application.)
+If it is not 2.6.3, but is 2.5 or greater replace the version listed in the
+`.ruby-version` file with your existing version.

+If you have a valid version of Ruby, install or update Ruby with your package manager of choice.
+Or
+install it using RVM following the steps at https://rvm.io/.

+#### Installing Gems
 Next you need to install the required gem libraries.
 Navigate to the root directory of the application and run:
 ```
 gem install bundler
 bundle
 ```

+#### Create the databases
-And last create the databases
+And last create the development and test databases
 ```
 rails db:setup
 ```